My journey in engineering started at the age of 16. My professional academic career started at the age of 18 and it includes:

 - Biomedical Engineering: I have pioneered a novel form of signal/image processing techniques which allows the restoration of lost information in analogic/digital mammography images in order to increase the early detection of breast cancer in both young and old women.
 Breast cancer is the most common cancer among women and one of the major causes of women death all over the world.
 The possibility of cure can increase about 30% if it is detected still in its early stages, as late detection of tumors in advanced stage makes treatment more difficult.
 This technique and its models developed in my MPhil thesis can be applied to assist Intelligent Computer Aided Diagnosis Systems to improve the performance of breast cancer screening – increased detectability of features without increasing false-positive rates.
 In practice, a false negative could mean a case of breast cancer that was not detected and a false positive may refer to a patient doing unnecessary additional examination, such as a breast biopsy.
 This technique is expected to eliminate false negatives cases and also reduce false positives cases.
 My research paved the way for the development of new techniques that may reduce radiation exposure in cancer patients by 20-30%.

-- Nuclear Medicine: Self adaptive machine learning methods applied to SPECT neuroimaging for the early diagnosis of Alzheimer and Epilepsy, and to predict the prognosis of medical interventions.
+- Nuclear Medicine: Use of Deep Neural Networks and radiomics applied to the detection of lung cancer, and to predict the prognosis of medical interventions.

 Participation in Research Projects